-In 2011 Ruth successful chaired the York Fairness Commission, set up to look into how to make the city a fairer and more equal place to live and work and she more has recently chaired the West Yorkshire & York Combined Authority low paid workers commission who launched their low pay charter in March 2015.
+Severely deaf herself, Ruth’s campaigning for equality has spanned the length of her career.
+In 2011 Ruth chaired the York Fairness Commission and more recently chaired the West Yorkshire & York Combined Authority low paid workers commission who launched their low pay charter in March 2015.
 Ruth is a life fellow of the RSA, a fellow of the Chartered Management Institute and a member of CIPD, a professional facilitator and coach, a published writer of both articles and poetry and a Practitioner of Neuro-linguistic Programming.

 Sheffield born, John become the 5th generation of his family to be metal working engineers in South Yorkshire.
 Following an apprenticeship with Rolls Royce, he worked as a senior production engineer for Lotus Cars.
 In 1973 h3 joined the American Black and Decker organisation and worked in operational management in the North East and London, as well as periods in India and West Africa.